Saturday, October 22, 2011

 I know just as there are ROM fans out there, there are also those who don't understand all the bruhaha over him.
 All I can say is that for those of us who grew up with him he was the Optimus Prime/Robocop of his time.
 Like Optimus he was a powerful and noble figure with obvious leadership qualities but as a cyborg he also was in constant torment like Robocop always yearning for his former life as a man.
 As a kid you could look up to him but also relate to him as a stranger in a strange land who was often uncomfortable in his own "skin".

 Also consider this when thinking about comic book titles that are based on toy lines which basically fall into two groups.
 On one hand you had comic book titles that had the benefit of toy lines that enjoyed some success on the market first.
 In the case of The Transformers and G.I.Joe we're talking about wildly successful toy lines.
 In other cases like The Micronauts and Shogun Warriors it was toy lines that enjoyed at least some success for a period of time.
 But there's more titles then I can remember that were based on toy lines that were virtually D.O.A when they hit the market for which the comic titles they inspired soon followed usually cancelled within 4 to 9 issues.
 The Inhumanoids, Visionaries, Sectaurs and Air Raiders are among the many who are good examples of that.
-Don't feel bad if you
+Don't feel bad if you don't remember or otherwise have never heard of these titles you obviously didn't miss much.

 But not ROM Spaceknight!
 Despite being based on a single electronic doll that was poorly marketed and fell flat with the public his series never the less spanned 75 monthly issues and 4 annuals.
 And that was over 25 years ago and as you've read already in this posting ROM still has plenty of staying power despite this licensing bullshit that's dogged the mythology.
 All we can do at this point is hope that my correspondence with Dan Abnett will be the first step to something great happening in the near future as opposed to just going nowhere.
 Any new information that comes my way on the matter I'll be sure to post it here right away.